FudaWiki/fudawiki-files/newgames/kwa-do.md

 Once captured, keep the Gaji with the card it was paired with.
 At the end of the round, if any other cards of the paired card's suit are present on the field, they are automatically captured by the player who used the Gaji.

+# Comparison to Traditional Games

+Almost all rules correspond with either the Korean game of [Min-Hwatu](/en/hanafuda/games/minhwatu) or the Hawaiian game of [Sakura](/en/hanafuda/games/sakura), with the most similarities to Min-Hwatu.
+The core gameplay is the same as in all Hana-Awase-style fishing games.

+### Similarities with Min-Hwatu:

+- The card values are the same as in standard Min-Hwatu rules.
+- All core yaku from Min-Hwatu are included, and most notably the month yaku.
+(Min-Hwatu is the only other game on this wiki that includes all three of the same month yaku, not counting games that use all 12 months as yaku.)
+The Five Brights yaku is also present in multiple variants of Min-Hwatu.
+- The game rules allow more than 3 active players at the same time (also true for Sakura).
+In 2-player games, players receive 10 hand cards rather than 8 (not typical for Sakura).
+- Kwa-Dō being based largely on Min-Hwatu explains various Korean influences, such as calling bright cards "*kwang*", marking bright cards with an encircled "光", and a Korean month order with the Paulownia suit as November and Willow as December.

+### Similarities with Sakura:

+- An option for team play is included (2 vs 2, 3 vs 3, and 2 vs 2 vs 2), which is rare in traditional hanafuda games.
+- All yaku from Sakura are borrowed without change.
+- The optional wild card rule is borrowed, including its unique "Gaji" name.

+### Differences with both:

+- The "Dragon" bonus seems to be unique to Kwa-Dō, although it may have been based on the November/Paulownia month yaku used in some variants of Min-Hwatu.
+- The par score system is more typical of Japanese games (such as [Hana-Awase](/en/hanafuda/games/hana-awase)) than Min-Hwatu and Sakura.
+- The goal score of 200 points and negative scores being treated as 0 points may have been original inventions.

 # Bibliography
 - "Kwa-Dō Rules", K.K.
 Corner and R. Whitbeck ([link](https://boardgamegeek.com/filepage/5083/kwa-do-mainpdf) - [archive](https://web.archive.org/web/20260110171338/https://s3.amazonaws.com/geekdo-files.com/bgg5083?response-content-disposition=inline%3B%20filename%3D%22kwa-do_main.pdf%22&response-content-type=application%2Fpdf&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJYFNCT7FKCE4O6TA%2F20260110%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20260110T171333Z&X-Amz-SignedHeaders=host&X-Amz-Expires=120&X-Amz-Signature=bf5eeabcc5bd1e2fac0d0fc06b8df18f3ca7f2d6cfcbf70598a765fd34600fd7))